husarion/static_docs_deprecated/src/core2/manuals/husarion-add-ons.md

 ## First run ##

 Connect the Vin voltage (+6V...+16V) and servos that you need.
 Connect the UART interface to hSens3 or hSens4 on CORE2 using the flat IDC cable.
-Build your program for CORE2 following the example available on https://husarion.com/core2/examples/ Library for ServoDriver is available on GitHub: https://github.com/husarion/modules
+Build your program for CORE2 following the example available on [Docs -> Examples](https://husarion.com/core2/examples/#modules__ServoDriver_basic)

+A library for ServoDriver is available on GitHub: https://github.com/husarion/modules

 ## Specification ##